 We are pleased to announce that Rev. Peter Connolly will be joining us on September 1 as our full-time interim minister.
 Rev. Connolly was a ministry intern with our Congregation back in the mid 2000’s, so he has history with us.
-He currently lives in Bowling Green, Kentucky and served a UU Congregation there for eight years as settled minister.
+He served a UU Congregation in Bowling Green, Kentucky, for eight years as settled minister.
 He expresses fondness for the time he spent with our Congregation as he prepared for a career in ministry.

 Rev. Connolly grew up in Dorchester, Massachusetts, and for 16 years was a social worker with the homeless and the formerly homeless in the Boston area.
 He found his first UU home in 1990 at First Church in Jamaica Plain Unitarian Universalist, Massachusetts, serving there in a variety of capacities.
 He also founded the Children’s Chapel worship service, which he led for five years.

 He received a Bachelor of Arts degree in English and American Literature from Brandeis University and taught high school English for eight years in the Boston area.
 In 2005, he earned a Master of Divinity degree from Andover Newton Theological School, graduating with honors.
 In 2006, he was ordained as a UU minister.